prashant564/Amazon-Product-Price-Notification-/readme.md

-## Amazon Price Navigator
+## Amazon Price Navigator (Web Scraping)

-This code will inform you whenever the price of the particulaer product goes below your expected price it will inform you.
+This code will notify you whenever the price of the particular product goes below a threshold price, giving you the best purchasing price for the product.

 ### you can check whether the code is working or not by changing the condition(if)

-Simple Python code (web scapping)